SecureSECO/SearchSECOController/README.md

 # SearchSECO Controller
 ![Testing](https://github.com/SecureSECO/SearchSECOController/actions/workflows/testing.yml/badge.svg)

 This is the Controller module used by the SearchSECO project.
 It is responsible for mediating communication between the other modules, and talking to the user.
+A reference documentation can be found [here](https://secureseco.github.io/SearchSECOController/).

 # Installation
 After cloning the repository, make sure to initialize and update the submodules by calling